jeffreyadams1985/CA5P3R-Discord-RAT-2.0/README.md

-# DiscordRAT 2.0
+# CA5P3R-DiscordRAT 2.0
-Discord Remote Administration Tool fully written in c#.
+ca5p3r-Discord Remote Administration Tool fully written in c#.

 This is a RAT controlled over Discord with over 40 post exploitation modules.